 (Corrects juice-making method in 15th paragraph of story first published Oct.
 29.)

 While its caramel frappuccinos and pound cake haven’t helped Americans’ waistlines, Starbucks Corp.
-(SBUX) says its juice can.
+(SBUX:US) says its juice can.

 After opening Evolution Fresh stores in its hometown of Seattle and Bellevue, Washington, Starbucks is speeding up expansion with a shop in San Francisco now operating and another in Seattle set to open in the next month.
 It’s also quickly introducing the cold-bottled juice to grocery stores and may soon add Evolution Fresh branded food to its juice line-up at Starbucks cafes.